ikmb/TOFU-MAaPO/README.md

     --reads '*_R{1,2}.fastq.gz' \
     --humann \
     --updatehumann \
+    --updatemetaphlan \
+    --metaphlan_db /path/to/store/metaphlan/db \
     --humann_db '/path/to/store/humann/db' \
     --outdir results
 ```

-In all future runs, you do not need to download the required database again, so you can skip the parameter `--updatehumann`:
+In all future runs, you do not need to download the required databases again, so you can skip the parameters `--updatehumann` and `--updatemetaphlan`:

 ```
 nextflow run ikmb/TOFU-MAaPO \